 - widespread infection, a rare, potentially life-threatening complication that occurs when malignant otitis externa spreads to your brain or other parts of your body

 How is chronic swimmer’s ear diagnosed?

 A doctor can usually diagnose chronic swimmer’s ear during an office visit.
 They will use an otoscope, a lighted instrument that allows them to examine inside the ears.
 Your doctor will look for the following symptoms of chronic swimmer’s ear:

 - red, swollen, or tender ear and ear canal

 - flakes of scaly, shedding skin in the ear canal

 - blockage of the affected area that may require clearing

 To determine why the condition is chronic, you may need to see an otolaryngologist (an ear, nose, and throat specialist).
-An otolaryngologist can identify whether the primary site of the infection is the middle ear or the outer ear.
+An otolaryngologist can identify whether the primary site of the infection is in the middle ear or the outer ear.
 An infection in the middle ear requires a different type of treatment.

-Additional treatments for chronic swimmer’s ear may include:
+Other treatments for chronic swimmer’s ear include: